w3c/webidl2.js/README.md

 Where the fields are as follows:

 * `sequence`: Boolean indicating whether this is a sequence or not.
+* `promise`: Boolean indicating whether this is a promise or not.
 * `nullable`: Boolean indicating whether this is nullable or not.
 * `array`: Either `false` to indicate that it is not an array, or a number for the level of array nesting.